MacaPecha/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 Lastly, you need to get your application ID in [Your Integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel).

-### Link a Mercado Pago account to your application
+### Link a Mercado Libre account to your application

-To operate on your seller's name via their Mercado Pago accounts you need to request their authorization first.
+To operate on your seller's name via their Mercado Libre accounts you need to request their authorization first.
 To do this, you need to include a URL in your application to redirect sellers to the authorization site.

 This is the example URL you can use.
 You will also find the details of parameters to fill it out.